Hello and Welcome to Year 4!

 Reading is a very important life skill that every individual needs.
 Please can you spend 10 minutes each night reading with your child.

-Our science theme for this half term is Living Things and their Habitats.
-The children will be learning:
+Our science theme for this half term is Electricity.
+Children will be taught the following things:

 At the beginning of each half term, the children will be provided with a ‘homework menu’ in their homework books.
 This is a sheet that provides the children with a selection of home learning tasks.
 Tasks from this ‘menu’ are optional.
 The children can decide which tasks they wish to complete and how many.
 Some children may decide to complete one task from the menu per week and others may complete one larger task during the whole half term.
 Children will be awarded house points and other merits for any topic homework they complete.
 We have a dedicated homework display that we are filling with some excellent examples of homework.